Azatbeki/Azatbeki/README.md

 # Azatbek Ismailov
 `Data Analyst/Data Scientist`

 Hi there!
-I am a data professional with 5+ years of experience, deeply passionate about exploring data and leveraging machine learning techniques to uncover valuable insights.
-In addition to my work as a financial data analyst, I am pursuing an MS in Computer Science in the Bay Area to enhance my technical skills.
-I have a curious mind and love meeting new people.
-I am constantly following financial news and am a huge European football fan!
-My tech stack includes Python, SQL, NumPy, Pandas, scikit-learn, Matplotlib, Seaborn, and Excel.
-Let’s connect and create something truly exceptional!
+I'm a data professional with 5+ years of experience in product analytics, credit risk, and customer behavior modeling.

+I’ve built machine learning models for churn, fraud, and default risk, run A/B tests to improve product features, and created dashboards that drive better decisions.
+I enjoy working end-to-end — from data wrangling to modeling to delivering insights.

+Skilled in Python, SQL and Power BI.
+Currently pursuing an M.S. in Computer Science to deepen my technical expertise in data science and cloud technologies.

+I’m passionate about using data to solve real problems and make products smarter and more useful.
+Let’s connect!

 You can reach out to me through: